-I decided to start featuring cocktails of my own design using various rums on my blog’s social media (Facebook & Instagram), with the recipes being compiled after each month in an article such as this one.
+I decided to start featuring cocktails of my own design using various rums on my blog’s social media (Facebook & Instagram), with the recipes being compiled in an article such as this one.
 For the full list of drink recipes visit The Cocktail Barrel section.
 Feel free to contact me for any questions.

 April was quite busy for me since the bars reopened and I started working again at full thrust, but I still managed to squeeze in a couple of concoctions from a couple of English rum brands I enjoy.